 Models are suspended from mountings that extend up through the ceiling of the windtunnel and attach to measuring devices that record lift, drag and pitching moment.
 The angle of models relative to the horizontal can be altered so that pitch stability can be appraised.
 For many of the tests at Southampton, the 'moving-ground' capability of the windtunnel there enabled us to simulate the presence of the water's surface passing rapidly directly beneath the craft.
-Enhancing the authenticity of the test environment like this improves the quality of the data obtained.
+Enhancing the fidelity of the test environment like this improves the quality of the data obtained.

 Our windtunnel test programme at Salford has been directed throughout by Mike Green, while former chief designer Ken Norris directed testing at Southampton.

 Our towing-tank tests took place at the DERA/BMT (later QinetiQ) Centre for Marine Technology at Haslar, near Portsmouth, and simulated the crucial displacement-to-planing phase, when the boat accelerates from a standstill to speeds of up to 70 mph (115 kph), whereafter it behaves as a hydroplane.

 The white parts of the model were interchangeable to allow different hull shapes to be appraised.
-The model was mounted such that it could move in the six degrees of freedom (6DoF) – pitch, roll and yaw, heave, surge and sway – and these movements were measured and recorded for subsequent analysis.
+The model was mounted such that dynamic measurements could be made in the six degrees of freedom (6DoF) – pitch, roll and yaw, heave, surge and sway – and all of these movements were recorded for subsequent analysis.